Published

 Tesla made the choice to scale quickly and fix problems later, adopting the popular Agile framework, to move fast and break things.
 This brought about faster technological advancement, and rapid scaling to be on equals with competitors that have existed for hundreds of years.

-At the same time, this method led to the failure of optimising the process before applying it, causing many losses.
+At the same time, this method led to the failure of optimizing the process before applying it, causing many losses.
 Unlike software which can be updated with a click of a button, these physical cars have to be brought back to the factories to be installed with the latest updates.

 Whether Tesla is ahead of its time for envisioning a fully automated factory – deploying only robots, only time will tell.
 As technology progresses, the software and programming needed for 100% automation may not be too far into the future after all.

-Part 3: Toyota
+Part 3: Toyota|

 In the last part of this series, we will look into Toyota, and how they prioritised process over automation and whether that worked for them.